anjakuchenbecker/anjakuchenbecker.github.io/about.md

 ### Bio
 - Over 12 years professional IT experience.
-- My love of computers and coding is explained by a statement by my brother, when I was 11 years old he said to me that **"women have no idea about computers"**.
+- My love of computers and coding is explained by a statement by my brother.
+When I was 11 years old he said to me that **"women have no idea about computers"**.
 Since that day I started my IT passion.
 One year later I've showed him that his statement is no longer true ;-)

 ### Location
 Germany